michbrew/challenge-project-flashcards/README.md

 ## Potential Upgrade Ideas

 1. Add the ability to delete a quiz or edit an existing quiz.
+2. Add some example quizzes to the apps initial state.
-2. Improve the app styling.
+3. Improve the app styling.
-3. Enable local storage.
+4. Enable local storage.

 ## View the app